What to know about Zepbound, Eli Lilly’s new weight loss drug

 Who is eligible for Zepbound?

 Before prescribing Zepbound, your healthcare provider will ask you about your personal and family medical history and a list of any medications or supplements you are currently taking.
-This is to ensure Zepbound will be safe for you, as people with certain health conditions may be at increased risk when taking Zepbound.
+This is to ensure Zepbound is safe for you, as people with certain health conditions may be at increased risk when taking Zepbound.
 For example, Zepbound should not be used by people who are pregnant, breastfeeding, or planning to be anytime soon.
 Zepbound is also contraindicated in people with severe gastrointestinal disease.

 Also, animal studies have found that tirzepatide, the active ingredient in Zepbound, increases the risk of thyroid tumors in rats.
 While it is not known if Zepbound has the same effect in humans, people who have a personal or family history of certain thyroid cancers, including medullary thyroid carcinoma and Multiple Endocrine Neoplasia syndrome type 2 (MEN 2), should not take Zepbound.